How to Overcome the “Sunk Cost Fallacy” Mindset

 Once you recognize that you won't succeed, it shouldn't matter how much time or money you have already put into whatever you are doing.
 If a project at work or a relationship in your personal life has already taken up a lot of your valuable time, it makes no sense to allow them to use up the time you have ahead of you.
 But if you only think about what you will lose if you move on (instead of the cost of not moving on), you will wind up losing a lot more in the end.

-The sunk cost fallacy mindset can happen whenever you feel like the only reason you’re continuing with something is because you’ve already spent time and money on it.
+The sunk cost fallacy mindset can happen whenever you feel like the only reason you’re continuing with something is that you’ve already spent time and money on it.
 If you can relate to this, start with the seven-step action plan and see if you are able to gain more clarity.

 The truth is that no one is perfect.
 Human behavior has been hardwired for hundreds of thousands of years.
 But considering your sunk costs will help you gain critical information for your decision-making process.